 At The Perfume Shop, we want to help people protect these treasured memories and that’s why we’re passionate supporters of Alzheimer’s Research UK.

 Sadly, memory loss is one of the most common symptoms of dementia, a condition which is affecting almost one million people in the UK today.
-There are currently no treatments to slow, stop or prevent dementia – meaning so many precious memories are at risk.

 So, in recognition of World Alzheimer’s Month, and to show support for our charity partner, Alzheimer’s Research UK, we invited our Perfume People to reflect on their first-ever fragrances to encourage people to ‘act on dementia’ and raise awareness of the urgent need for more research into the condition.